the letter "A" symbol

 cognitive walkthrough

 I started with a cognitive walkthrough of every flow and its most common use case.
 I wanted to see where friction really lived, not in theory but in the path a person would actually take.
 Entry points immediately stood out, web versus app, then four separate web entries that branched again.
 In my UX opinion, too much of the mental load was on the user, not the system.
 I mapped out the flows to see how many times the flow branched.
+This confirmed that the system was pushing decision-making onto users instead of guiding them.

 Entry points were a maze.